-Receive all security vulnerability reports for departmental/unit computer systems and technical staff disseminate such information to appropriate for Receive network alerts, outage notifications, or other networking issues affecting the department/unit and disseminate such information to appropriate Coordinate departmental response to computer security incidents.
+Receive all security vulnerability reports for departmental/unit computer systems and disseminate such information to appropriate technical staff for resolution.
+Receive network alerts, outage notifications, or other networking issues affecting the department/unit and disseminate such information to appropriate staff.
+Coordinate departmental response to computer security incidents.

-Data Custodian:
+Data Custodian

-The technical contact(s) that have operational-level responsibility for the capture, maintenance, and dissemination of a specific segment of information, including the installation, maintenance, and operation of computer hardware and software platforms.
+The technical contact(s) that have operational-level responsibility for the capture, maintenance, and dissemination of a specific segment of information, including the installation, maintenance, and operation of computer hardware and software.

+platforms.
 The data custodian may or may not be IT staff.
 The Data Custodian will: